-For crash test results, the Nuna only earns a 4 of 10 with individual test results below the average for the group.
+For crash test results, the Nuna fails to impress with results near the bottom of the bunch.
 All car seats on the market in the United States must meet or exceed the Federal guidelines defined in FMVSS 213.
-We compare each product's crash test results to the FMVSS and the other products in the review to identify the options that potentially provide an additional margin of protection over the minimum requirements.
+We compare each product's crash test results to the FMVSS and the other products in the review to identify the options that potentially provide an additional margin of protection.

 The test results for the Nuna are generally unimpressive as the chest sensor result is the absolute maximum allowed by the Federal standards with 60 Gs, where the best result is only 44 earned by the Cybex Aton 2 using the load leg during testing.
 See the comparison chart below.

 The Nuna performs better when comparing the crash results for the dummy head sensor of HIC results (see chart above).
-The maximum allowed for this test is 1000 and a lower result is better.
+The maximum allowed for this test is 1000, and a lower result is better.
 The Nuna head sensor recorded 431, while the Chicco Keyfit 30 sensor shows only 330.
-Still, 431, is far below the limit and the worst result in the group of 639 from the Baby Jogger City GO.
+Still, 431, is far below the limit.

 Ease of Install - LATCH

 Installation with the LATCH system is where the NUNA shines.
-With rigid LATCH anchors that push on to the U anchors in the vehicle, it is one of the easiest seats to install using LATCH earning a 9 of 10.
+With rigid LATCH anchors that push on to the U anchors in the vehicle, it is one of the easiest seats to install using LATCH.

 The LATCH anchors are rigid and stick out from the base (above left).
-They move up and down for easier installation in the vehicle, and they can connect one at a time or in unison with a color changing feature so you know when they are properly latched.
+They move up and down for easier installation in the vehicle, and they can connect one at a time or in unison with a color-changing feature, so you know when they latch correctly.
 There is a side button (above right) to release the anchors from the car.
 They are easy to use and don't require any tightening.

 The ridged anchors are a little bit difficult to attach when the car has hidden U anchors.
-If you can't see the anchor points in your car, you might struggle with getting the base attached.
+If you can't see the anchor points in your vehicle, you might struggle.
 The Nuna comes with LATCH guides, a small plastic pocket that slides between the vehicle seat cushions to help you find the anchor point.

-The base has a flip out foot that can help stabilize the seat or achieve the best angle for installation.
-The foot is easy to flip out, but hard to use once the seat is installed.
+The base has a flip-out foot that can help stabilize the seat or achieve the best angle for installation.
+The foot is easy to flip out, but hard to use once you install the seat.
 Tilting the seat up after connecting it to the vehicle provides a little extra space to flip the foot out.
-Once the foot is out, the seat can be rotated to the proper position.
+Once the foot is out, the seat can rotate to the proper position.

 Ease of Install - Belt

-For installation using a vehicle belt, the Nuna earned a 6 of 10, its lowest installation method score.
-The Nuna doesn't have color coding for the belt install with base, but it does have a belt lock-off that makes securing the seat easier than products that don't have a lock off.
+Installation using a vehicle belt was the worst method for the Nuna with average results.
+The Nuna doesn't have color-coding for the belt install with base, but it does have a belt lock-off that makes securing the seat easier than products without a lock-off.
 Threading the belt is relatively easy while using the lock off is more complicated.

 Overall, the seat isn't terrible to install with this method and relatively stable.
-It also has a nice level indicator on the base to help achieve the right angle.
-The level is a traditional liquid and bubble indicator that works well.
+It also has a nice level indicator on the base, which is a traditional liquid and bubble indicator that works well.

 Ease of Install - Without the Base

-This seat uses the European belt path (above left) and the thread points are color-coded.
-The shoulder strap wraps around the back side of the carrier (above right) to help pull it snuggly against the vehicle seat back.
-The lap portion of the belt travels across the lower portion of the carrier sucking into the vehicle seat bottom.
-Threading the belt is relatively easy compared to the competition and we didn't have trouble getting it in place or with folding belts.
+This seat uses the European belt path (above left), and the thread points are color-coded.
+The shoulder strap wraps around the back side of the carrier (above right) to help pull it snuggly against the vehicle seatback.
+The lap portion of the belt travels across the lower part of the carrier.
+Threading the belt is relatively easy compared to the competition, and we didn't have trouble getting it in place or with folding belts.

 If you don't have a shoulder belt in the desired location in the car, it can be installed using only the lap belt if your car manual allows for the placement of the seat in that location.